 “There are three things you can do to be financially smart when it comes to estate planning,” says attorney John P. Farrell.
 “Define your estate planning goals, including where you want your property and assets to go; list your assets, things like real estate, investments, and checking accounts; and choose your beneficiaries, which could include people like your spouse and children, but could also include a nonprofit organization such as a charity.”

-These steps seem relatively simple, but they can spare the family the extended grief of squabbling over inheritances when parents pass.
-Additional considerations you’ll want to take into account including advance health-care directives.
+These steps seem simple, but they can spare the family the extended grief of squabbling over inheritances when parents pass.
+Additional considerations you’ll want to consider including advance health-care directives.

 “In addition to the last will and testament, basic estate planning pillars include a financial power of attorney and an advance health-care directive,” Farrell indicates.
 “I call them disability documents because they are often used when you become disabled and can’t make decisions on your own.”